swiftlang/swift-evolution/proposals/NNNN-package-manager-swift-compatibility-version.md

 is "3.0.0" (pending approval of the Swift tools version proposal), the Swift 4 package manager will build such packages in Swift 3 mode.
-When packages wish to migrate to the Swift 4 language, they can either update their Swift tools version or specify Swift 4 as compatible Swift version.
+When packages wish to migrate to the Swift 4 language, they can either update their Swift tools version or specify Swift 4 as their language version.

 New packages created with `swift package init` by the Swift 4 tools will build with the Swift 4 language by default, due to the Swift tools version